Your Guide To Finding A Therapist

 Finding a therapist is going to take a lot of patience in order to find one that fits your financial and emotional needs.
 First, begin by determining what your needs actually are.
 Are you needing emotional support to help work through depression, anxiety, or feelings of low self-esteem?
 Or are you needing more directional help through life coaching?
 Therapists’ goals are to meet you right where you are in life to help guide you through the challenges; however, some might specialize in different approaches.

 The next step is to check with your insurance and confirm what benefits you have.
 Once that is determined you can either go directly through your insurance’s website, though they don’t always give you all of the information about each provider.
 Psychology Today is a wonderful resource for customizing your search and filtering your needs.
 It also allows you to reach out personally to the therapists that interest you.

 Another way to begin the search is to talk to friends and family who work with a therapist and ask if their therapist can offer referrals.
-If speaking to someone in person makes you feel uncomfortable or is too costly, there are also online therapy options like Talkspace that allow you to choose your emotional needs and then walks you through a questionnaire to determine a virtual person who is a good fit for you.
+If speaking to someone in person makes you feel uncomfortable or is too costly, there are also online therapy options like Talkspace and Betterhelp that allow you to choose your emotional needs and then walks you through a questionnaire to determine a virtual person who is a good fit for you.

 Set Up A Trial Period

 Once you have emailed a few therapists that interest you, you can set up phone meetings with each one.
 Again, stay patient; if you start to talk yourself out of needing therapy because the process feels too daunting, remind yourself of the darkness that you have had to overcome alone and how much better you will feel once you talk through all that is hindering you.

 To get the most out of your free phone consultations, have questions ready for your therapist that will help you get a better understanding of what working with them will look like.

 What is your approach to therapy?
 Are you more directive or more guiding?

 Can you tell me how you would go about working with someone with my needs?